1998 Philippine Senate election

+Electoral system

+Philippine Senate elections are via pluraity block voting, with the entire country as an at-large "district".
+Each voter has 12 votes, and can vote for up to 12 candidates.
+Seats up were for the 1st to 12th placed candidates in 1992.

 Candidates

 The two major presidential candidates, House Speaker Jose C. de Venecia Jr. of Lakas—NUCD—UMDP and Vice President Joseph E. Estrada of LAMMP presented full 12-person senatorial slates.

-Former National Defense Secretary Renato de Villa's Partido ng Demokratikong Reporma—Lapiang Manggagawa, Santiago Dumlao's Kilusan para sa Pambansang Pagpapanibago, and Manila Mayor Alfredo Lim's Liberal Party also presented senatorial slates.
+Former National Defense Secretary Renato de Villa's Partido ng Demokratikong Reporma, Santiago Dumlao's Kilusan para sa Pambansang Pagpapanibago, and Manila Mayor Alfredo Lim's Liberal Party also presented senatorial slates.

 Oliver Lozano was the sole independent not included in senatorial slates who was allowed to run.